jeremyforest/laptop-config/README.md

 To run, run the following command replacing the laptop_name with your actual workstation name
 ```
-ansible-pull -o -K -U https://github.com/jeremyforest/laptop-config.git
+ansible-pull -o -K -J -U https://github.com/jeremyforest/laptop-config.git
 ```

 Basically `-o` will check if there has been any modifications from last time.
 If not, then nothing happens.
-If so, the laptop is updated as per the ansible configuration. `-K` will ask you your sudo password to run the plays as root.
+If so, the laptop is updated as per the ansible configuration. `-K` will ask you your sudo password to run the plays as root. `-J` asks for the ansible-vault password for sensitive information.